NoahSaso/snapper/README.md

 **`transform`** is an optional function that transforms the query's response body.
 Its second argument is the query's parameters.

-**`ttl`** is the cache TTL in seconds.
-If it's a function (instead of a number), it will be called with the query's parameters as arguments and the result will be used.
+#### Custom queries support:

-**`revalidate`** is an optional boolean that determines whether or not this query should be revalidated by the revalidate script.
-If it's a function (instead of a boolean), it will be called with the query's parameters as arguments and the result will be used.
-Defaults to `true`.
+**`execute`** is the function that will be called to execute the query.
+It will be called with the query's parameters and a function that lets you get the result of other queries.
+This is powerful, as it lets you compose other queries into new queries.

 ## Usage